zulip/zulip/docs/tutorials/new-feature-tutorial.md

 ## Example feature

-This example describes the process of adding a new setting to Zulip: a flag that allows an admin to require topics on stream messages (the default behavior is that topics can have no subject).
+This example describes the process of adding a new setting to Zulip: a flag that allows an admin to require topics on channel messages (the default behavior is that topics can have no subject).
 This flag is an actual Zulip feature.
 You can review [the original commit](https://github.com/zulip/zulip/pull/5660/commits/aeeb81d3ff0e0cc201e891cec07e1d2cd0a2060d) in the Zulip repo.
 (This commit displays the work of setting up a checkbox